Sister (2021 film)

+Premise

+The film tells a story about the bond between an older sister and her younger brother.
+It was written and directed by You Xiaoying and Yin Ruoxi, both young female filmmakers.
+It examines themes of traditionalism in Chinese society, patriarchy, the traditional preference for sons over daughters, and filial piety.

 Plot

+Elder sister An Ran was born into a family that desperately wanted a son.
+To obtain permission for another child, her parents falsely reported that she had a disability, claiming she was a cripple.
+Even when inspectors discovered the truth about her good health, her father brutally beat her to maintain the deception.

+When applying for college, An Ran initially chose a clinical medicine program in Beijing, hoping to pursue a better future.
+However, her parents secretly altered her application to a nursing program in their hometown, believing that as a girl, she should start earning money and supporting the family as soon as possible.
+Determined to break free, An Ran saw pursuing a master's degree in Beijing as her only way out.

-The film tells a story about the bond between an older sister and her younger brother.
-When An Ran loses her parents in a traffic accident, she must decide whether to pursue her independence or bring up her 6-year-old half-brother.
+However, her carefully planned future is shattered when her parents die in a traffic accident, leaving behind her six-year-old younger brother.
+An Ran must decide whether to pursue her independence or bring up her 6-year-old half-brother.

-The film, which was written and directed by You Xiaoying and Yin Ruoxi, both young female filmmakers, examines themes of traditionalism in Chinese society, patriarchy, the traditional preference for sons over daughters, and filial piety.

 Cast

 Production

 A small-budget film, Sister was shot in Chengdu from July to September 2020.
 Like Farewell, My Lad (再见，少年), the film is a collaboration between Zhang Zifeng and Yin Ruoxi.

 The main theme song, "Sister", written by Zhang Chu and sung by Roy Wang, was released on 17 March 2021.

 Box office

 The film was released on 2 April 2021, Qingming Festival weekend.
 In its opening weekend, the film grossed US$52.8 million, surpassing Godzilla vs. Kong's earnings in China the same weekend.
 The film's success has drawn comparisons to Hi, Mom, another woman-written and woman-directed family-focused film that exceeded expectations at the box office earlier the same year.